MadScientist1995/python/README.md

-In this Jupyter notebook in Python and LaTeX, I am dealing with the experimental data's uncertainties and overcoming the laboratory equipment's limitations in measuring the absolute permeability of Berea sandstone.
+In this Jupyter notebook, I address the challenges of dealing with experimental data uncertainties and the limitations of laboratory equipment in measuring the absolute permeability of Berea sandstone using Python and LaTeX.